-A voter casting an affidavit ballot because he/she did not present an acceptable form of photo ID based upon a religious objection may not have his/her ballot rejected for this reason if he/she completes an Affidavit of Religious Objection in the Circuit or Municipal Clerk's Office within five business days after Election Day.
+A voter casting an affidavit ballot because he/ she did not present an acceptable form of photo ID based upon a religious objection may not have

+All Mississippi voters casting a ballot in person at his/her ballot rejected for this reason if he/she completes an Affidavit of Religious Objection in the Circuit or Municipal Clerk's Office within five business days after Election Day.

-A voter casting an affidavit ballot because he/she did not present an acceptable form of photo ID may not have his/her ballot rejected for this reason if he/she presents an acceptable form of photo ID in the Circuit or Municipal Clerk's Office within five business days after Election Day.
+A voter casting an affidavit ballot because he/ she did not present an acceptable form of photo ID may not have his/her ballot rejected for this reason if he/she presents an acceptable form of photo ID in the Circuit or Municipal Clerk's Office within five business days after Election Day.

-Call 1-844-MSVoter (1-844-678-6837) for Voter ID information or assistance in obtaining a Mississippi Voter Identification Card.
+Call 1-800-MSVoter (1-800-678-6837) for Voter ID information or assistance in obtaining a Mississippi Voter Identification Card.